 My bonus tip is also the most obvious.
 Proofread everything.
 Read, re-read and you’ve got it; third time’s a charm.

 Want some help with your copywriting?
 We'll whip your yawn-worthy copy tiny winning shape in no time.
-Click here to order some copywriting support.
+Click here to check out our copywriting support services.
+Trust us, you won't regret it.

 Comments will be approved before showing up.